pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## copy copied (d)
 * I was copying photos from my vacation for an hour. (past continuous)interfere

+## dangle dangled (d)(reg)
+* Where have you dangled recently?
+  * I dangled underneath the chin up bars at the park this morning.
+  * I haven't dangled anywhere recently.

 ## dance danced (t)(reg)